LeapMind/bluegrass/README.md

 You need following packages to setup components.
 #### AWS CLI

-Please set up the AWS Command Line Interface (AWS CLI), check [official refferences](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
+Please set up the AWS Command Line Interface (AWS CLI), check [official User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
+You can choose the region where Amazon SageMaker and AWS IoT Greengrass are supported (see [Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)).
 #### Ansible

 You can install with `pip` command.